 Microsoft has always done a fine job of building backward compatibility into its products.
 You could argue it has done too good a job.
 Apple and Google are more brutal about cutting old users adrift.

-On the other hand Microsoft’s core customers are corporations who buy the company’s server and enterprise products.
+On the other hand, Microsoft’s core customers are corporations who buy the company’s server and enterprise software.
 They pay a lot of money which they might take elsewhere if Microsoft pulls too many plugs.

 Surface 2 does almost everything

 When I started my week using nothing but Microsoft’s technology, I spent far too much time installing Windows on a laptop.

 I need not have bothered.
 With a few minor exceptions, the Surface 2 coupled with a Lumia 920 Windows Phone handles everything.

 The main exception to being able to do all my work was a relatively old, custom-made web-based CMS on a business partner’s website.
 I also struggled a little with WordPress which has tiny onscreen icons that are tricky to deal with on a touchscreen.

 Legacy software, who needs it?
 I doubt my business partner is in a hurry to upgrade the CMS.
 I suspect WordPress is either looking or soon will look at offering a touchscreen interface.

 These things aside, Microsoft’s brave new world still has a few rough edges.